user-grinch/Cheat-Menu/README.md

 ## Versions

 ### Releases
 [Releases](https://github.com/inanahammad/Cheat-Menu/releases) are the most up to date & stable versions.
-If you want a smooth experience with minimal bugs as possible this is the one to get.contains all the recent work done to the menu.
-While this can be the best way to live on the edge & try the latest features out, it could come with a fair number of bugs.
+If you want a smooth experience with minimal bugs as possible this is the one to get.

 ### Master Branch
 [Master branch](https://github.com/inanahammad/Cheat-Menu) contains all the recent work done to the menu.
 While this can be the best way to live on the edge & try the latest features out, it could come with a fair number of bugs.